gaurilokhande/gaurilokhande/README.md

 - 👋 Hi, I’m @gaurilokhande
-- 👀 I’m interested in Datascience Machine learning
+- 👀 I’m interested in Java
 - 🌱 I’m currently learning Computer engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me